Ads4Dads/Trend-Clarity-indicator-for-Ninja-Trader/README.md

 ## Interpreting the Headline States

 - **BUY**
-  Strong alignment favoring continuation to the upside
+  Strong alignment favoring continuation to the upside.
+Aim for 60% probability or higher.

 - **SELL**
-  Strong alignment favoring continuation to the downside
+  Strong alignment favoring continuation to the downside.
+Aim for 60% probability or higher.

 - **CAUTION**
-  Partial alignment or elevated uncertainty
+  Partial alignment or elevated uncertainty.

 - **CHOP**
   No clear directional edge.
 Standing aside is often best.